Word Meanings - THIEVISH - Book Publishers vocabulary database

 Of or pertaining to progression; tending to, or capable of, progress. - PROGRESS

 to go forth or forward; pro forward + gradi to step, go: cf. F. 1.
-A moving or going forward; a proceeding onward; an advance; specifically: In actual space, as the progress of a ship, carriage, etc. In the growth of an animal or plant; increase. - ACTINOPHOROUS
+A moving or going forward; a proceeding onward; an advance; specifically: In actual space, as the progress of a ship, carriage, etc. In the growth of an animal or plant; increase. - ACCOMPLISHED

 1. Completed; effected; established; as, an accomplished fact.
 2. Complete in acquirements as the result usually of training; -- commonly in a good sense; as, an accomplished scholar, an accomplished villain.
-They . . . show themselves accomplished - ACTION
+They . . . show themselves accomplished - ACTINOPHOROUS

 Effective motion; also, mechanism; as, the breech action of a gun. (more info) 1.
 A process or condition of acting or moving, as opposed to rest; the doing of something; exertion of power or force, as when one body acts on another; the effect of - SECRETARY